 Strategy means a plan of action or policy designed to achieve a major or overall aim.
-In real life, everything we do requires a plan or a strategy that guides us towards our goals in life.
+In real life, everything we do requires a plan or a strategy that guides us toward our goals in life.

 What is Forex Trading Strategy?

 A forex trading strategy represents a comprehensive investing and trading plan on the basis of predefined rules used to make trading decisions.

 There are many traders, especially beginners who think trading strategy means just a bunch of indicators thrown at the same chart with the belief of more indicators mean better confirmation of the trading signals – which is not always right.

 Besides indicators, there are some other factors like specific trading goals, the risk-to-reward ratio, trading discipline, and understanding the market sentiments are considered must-have factors to be included in the process of creating an ideal trading strategy.

 Building a profitable strategy and choosing an ideal one for trading are not the same.
 In other words, a profitable strategy doesn’t necessarily mean it’ll suit everybody.

 The compatibility between the user and the strategy depends on different goals, personalities, and trading approaches.